Walmart Settles Allegations of Racial Discrimination in Arbitration

 Brown was terminated not long after complaining about these instances and seeking a new boss.
 Retaliation, as well as discrimination, qualifies as wrongful grounds for termination.

 Have you been the victim of discrimination ?
-If so, seek legal assistance from the employment lawyers at the Law Office of Christopher Q. Davis, located in New York City and in Livingston, New Jersey.
+If so, seek legal assistance from the employment lawyers at the Working Solutions Law Firm, located in New York City and in Livingston, New Jersey.
 Contact us today at (646) 430-7930 to schedule a free case evaluation and receive experienced legal counsel.
 Our employment lawyers specialize in many areas of the law, including discrimination, retaliation, and wrongful termination.
 Whatever your employment issue is, please reach out for a consultation today.